Search our comprehensive guide to find out how to dispose of specific items.

 Polystyrene meat trays and foam meat trays cannot be recycled and should be placed into the red landfill bin.
 Hint: rinse trays before placing in the bin to reduce odours.

 Plastic and cardboard milk cartons can be placed in the yellow recycling bin, including Tetra paks.
+Lids can be kept on.

 Nappies can be placed into the red landfill bin.
 To minimise odours consider wrapping items in plastic bags.
 Disposable nappies have a big impact on our environment.
 They can take over 400 years to start breaking down in landfill.